-- 1.31 The following persons may apply for the transfer to them of a Premises Licence: - a) A person whom carries on, or proposes to carry on, a business, which involves the use of a premises for the licensable activities, authorised by the Premises Licence: - b) Any person who makes the application in pursuance of one or more of its statutory functions which relate to those licensable activities; - c) A relevant Club within the meaning of the Act; - d) A charity - e) An educational institution; - f) A hospital; or - g) A person of such other description as may be prescribed. - 1.32 Notice of the application must be given to the Police. - 1.33 If the Police consider the granting of the application would undermine the crime prevention objective the Council will consider their reasons for that decision and will reject the application if the Council consider it necessary for the promotion of the crime prevention objective to do so. - 1.34 An application for a transfer of a Licence can contain a request that the transfer has immediate effect.
+1.31 The following persons may apply for the transfer to them of a Premises Licence: a) A person whom carries on, or proposes to carry on, a business, which involves the use of a premises for the licensable activities, authorised by the Premises Licence;

+- c) A relevant Club within the meaning of the Act; - d) A charity e) An educational institution;

+f) A hospital; or

+g) A person of such other description as may be prescribed.

+- 1.32 Notice of the application must be given to the Police. - 1.33 If the Police consider the granting of the application would undermine the crime prevention objective the Licensing Authority Council will consider their reasons for that decision and will reject the application if the Licensing Authority Council consider it necessary for the promotion of the crime prevention objective to do so. - 1.34 An application for a transfer of a Licence can contain a request that the transfer has immediate effect.
 Such a request can only be made with the consent of the holder of the Premises Licence unless the applicant has taken all reasonable steps to obtain that consent and would be in a position to use the premises while the application is pending for the licensable activities authorised by the Premises Licence. - 1.35 A full transfer of the Licence can only be made with the consent of the Premises Licence Holder unless identical circumstances apply.